The Grothendieck ring of varieties and algebraic K-theory of spaces: Introduction

 \section{Introduction}

 Waldhausen's approach to algebraic $K$-theory \cite{Waldhausen} is of such a generality (though not for its own sake) that it applies to a wide class of homotopy theories.
 The choice here, as suggested by Waldhausen already in the last century, is the $\Aff^1$-homotopy theory over a Noetherian finite-dimensional base scheme $S$ introduced by Morel and Voevodsky \cite{mv}.
-The resulting homotopy type $\AAA(S)$ is nontrivial; for example it contains Waldhausen's algebraic $K$-theory of a point, $\AAA(\ast)$, as a retract up to homotopy.
+Subject to an appropriate finiteness condition (for which there are several choices), the resulting homotopy type $\AAA(S)$ is nontrivial; for example, it contains Waldhausen's algebraic $K$-theory of a point, $\AAA(\ast)$, as a retract up to homotopy.
 Moreover, it can be viewed as an $\Aff^1$-homotopy type in a natural way.
 The present paper is an admittedly rather meagre attempt to advertise this $\Aff^1$-homotopy type to algebraic geometers, although it might be more attractive to homotopy theorists.
 Recall that almost by construction, the path components of Waldhausen's $K$-theory provide the universal Euler characteristic.

 \begin{theorem*} Let $F$ be a field of characteristic zero.
 Sending a smooth projective variety to its natural class in $\pi_0\AAA(F)$ defines a surjective ring homomorphism

 from the Grothendieck ring of varieties over $F$. \end{theorem*}